Website County of Volusia - Volusia County Fire Rescue

 Must possess and maintain:

-State of Florida Certificate of Compliance from the Bureau of Standards and Training within one (1) year of appointment.
+• State of Florida Certificate of Compliance from the Bureau of Fire Standards and Training.

-Florida EMT license or Florida Paramedic license within one (1) year of appointment.
+• State of Florida EMT license or Florida Paramedic license.

-A valid State of Florida driver’s license within one (1) month of appointment.
+• A valid State of Florida driver’s license.

-Proof of completion of an approved Emergency Vehicle Operator Course (EVOC) in accordance with Florida Statutes within six (6) months of appointment.
+• Proof of completion of an approved Emergency Vehicle Operator Course (EVOC) in accordance with the Florida Statutes.

-State of Florida Fire Officer I certification within one (1) year of appointment and State of Florida Fire Officer II certification within two (2) years of appointment.
+• State of Florida Fire Officer I and Florida Fire Officer II certifications.

 KNOWLEDGE, SKILLS & ABILITIES: